 West Virginia law is also noteworthy for plainly affirming that any justified use of proportionate force under the relevant statutes constitutes a complete and total defense to any civil action that might be brought against the victim by the assailant in the matter.

 This is a crucially important concept to prevent frivolous litigations being used to maliciously attack the victim of a prior crime by the perpetrator.
-Statutes of this type are increasingly common today, but they are far from the rule, and this did not always used to be the case.
+Statutes of this type are increasingly common today, but they are far from the rule, and this didn’t always used to be the case.

 It is worth noting that West Virginia does not specifically say that lethal force may be used in self-defense outside the home to prevent the commission of a felony or forcible felony.